Francis Ford Coppola: The Conversation (1974)

-Coppola's next film, The Conversation, further cemented his position as one of the most talented auteurs of Hollywood.
-The movie was partly influenced by Michelangelo Antonioni's Blowup (1966) and generated much interest when news leaked that the film utilized the very same surveillance and wire-tapping equipment that members of the Nixon administration used to spy on political opponents prior to the Watergate scandal.
-Coppola insisted that this was purely coincidental, as the script for The Conversation was completed in the mid-1960s (before the election of Richard Nixon) and the spying equipment used in the film was developed through research and use of technical advisers and not by newspaper stories about the Watergate break-in.
-However, the audience interpreted the film as a reaction to both the Watergate scandal and its fallout.
-The movie was a critical success and got Coppola his first Palme d'Or at the 1974 Cannes Film Festival.
+The Conversation (1974) further cemented Coppola's reputation.
+It was influenced by Michelangelo Antonioni's Blowup (1966) and generated much interest when news leaked that it featured the same surveillance and wire-tapping equipment that members of the Nixon administration used to spy on political opponents in the Watergate scandal.
+Coppola claimed that this was purely coincidental, as the script for The Conversation was completed in the mid-1960s.
+However, audiences interpreted the film as a reaction to Watergate and its fallout.
+It stars Gene Hackman as Harry Caul, "the best bugger on the West Coast", hired to spy on a young couple played by Cindy Williams and Frederic Forrest.
+It features Cazale as his partner, Stan.
+The movie was a critical success and won Coppola his first Palme d'Or at the 1974 Cannes Film Festival.
+Coppola's brother-in-law David Shire wrote the score and Walter Murch edited the picture, as Coppola started work on his next project.